Vishrutkev/Error-404/README.md

 Correct input will increment the user's score by the difficulty level (i.e. medium level will add 2 points to the score each correct input).

 The user's high score will be kept so when the user's latest score becomes greater than the high score, it will update the high score.

+## Contributing

+Contributions to this project are welcome.
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.